regras/net-sd/README.md

 - The `NCF-NET-SD` implementation, which is removes common blocks.

 # NET-SD
-A similarity search tool based on mrsh-v2 and modified to take advantage of sdhash characteristics.
+This tool is an adaptation of `MRSH-NET`, a similarity search tool based on `MRSH-V2`.
+This implementation changes the feature extraction tool, which is originally `MRSH-V2`'s to `sdhash`'s, aiming to improve its perfomance.

 ## Instructions